Amenorrhoea

 What causes amenorrhoea?

-• a side-effect from treatment for cancer
+• A side-effect from cancer treatment

 What are the signs and symptoms of amenorrhoea?

-• spontaneous flow of milk from the breasts caused by excessive levels of a hormone called prolactin.
-This is called galactorrhoea
+• Spontaneous flow of milk from the breasts caused by excessive levels of a hormone called prolactin - this is called galactorrhoea.

-acne and/or excess body hair growing in male-pattern distribution caused by polycystic ovary syndrome
+• Acne and/or excess body hair growing in male-pattern distribution caused by polycystic ovary syndrome.

 How common is amenorrhoea?